botsarefuture/mielenosoitukset_fi/README.md

-# ⚠️ **Warning: Out-of-Date Documentation** ⚠️

-**This README file is currently out-of-date.**
-Due to high workload and time constraints, we will not be able to update this documentation in the near future.

-**Please use the code and project files as the primary source of truth**.
-If you have any urgent questions or need clarification, feel free to reach out to us.

-Thank you for your understanding!

----

 # Mielenosoitukset.fi

 Mielenosoitukset.fi is an open-source platform for discovering and submitting demonstrations in Finland.
 Users can browse upcoming events, submit new demonstrations, and administrators can manage and approve submissions.